microhass/space-travellers/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> I am excited to share with you my latest project on Github.
+> We are excited to share with you my latest project on Github.
 As you know, Github is an essential tool for developers to showcase their skills, collaborate with others, and contribute to open-source projects.
-By supporting my project, you can help me improve my Github workflow skills and learn how to set up HTML & CSS linters.
+By supporting my project, you can help me improve us Github workflow skills and learn how to set up HTML & CSS linters.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>